ArtiPedia/blog-v3/_posts/2014-10-01-why-webjeda.md

 But by this time I had a good hang of Github Pages and started hosting my websites on it.

-I created(or used a theme for) few websites like
+I have created(or used a theme for) few websites like

 [RedGadgets](http://redgadgets.com/){:rel='nofollow'}